 COVID-19 has upset many industries, and so has the real estate industry.
 These unprecedented and tough times have led landlords of furnished houses for rent to think if the tenants will be able to pay the monthly rent.

-The government has tried to give some relief by lifting lockdown but with strict SOPs and ask the public to abide by them.
+The government has tried to give some relief by lifting the lockdown but with strict SOPs and asking the public to abide by them.
 Now, landlords and tenants are looking for ways to solve their problems or address their concerns.

 How Landlords Helped Tenants with Rents?

 The time, when the government put lockdown everywhere, most of the landlords didn’t bother their tenants and let people live peacefully in their furnished houses and apartments in Lahore.
 However, the situation is still not favorable for them, and the future is not looking hopeful for now.

 The upper class can manage to pay their expense for living in suitable furnished houses for rent in DHA, but we know, the lower middle community has its struggles, and can’t guarantee the rental amount for a long time.

 Is Rental Vacancy Business Going to Suffer?

 To be honest, landlords particularly have concerns about the continuity of business, meaning if they would ever be able to fill rental vacancies like before.
 Many leases would finish this year, and what will become of the property?
 Will it sell or rent soon despite being a promising furnished house for rent in Lahore?
 Such questions hover in their minds.

 We think, obviously, there would be a little difficulty hiring new renters for your furnished apartment if you’re not careful about the SOPs.
 However, most of the time, the previous tenants may renew their lease.